fpereiro/redpad/readme.md

 - We start with a .txt file which contains the text to be translated.
 - We split it into parts (the technical term for this is `tokenizing`).
 - We use the amazing [Yandex translation API](https://tech.yandex.com) to translate each token and generate a JSON file containing each token and its translation.
-- We create a self-contained HTML web page which contains the JSON file above, plus a little bit of code and markup.
+- We dynamically fetch the JSON file with book content into an HTML reader.

 ## Installation

-To run redpad, you will need:
+To run redpad:

-- node.js.
+- Install node.js.
-- `npm i redpad`.
+- Run `npm i redpad`.
 - [Get a Yandex Translate API key](https://tech.yandex.com/keys/get/?service=trnsl).
 - Place it in a file named `config.js`, which should have the following form: